Vandesm14/stack/docs/src/introduction.md

 ### Functions

 Functions are the primary way to define new operations in Stack.
-Uniquely, Stack doesn't have a special data type for functions.
-Instead, functions are just lists of operations.
-Heres what they look like:
+Uniquely, Functions are simply marked lists that contain operations.
+Here is what they look like:

 ```clojure
 ;; Push a function (a lazy list) to the stack () -> ('(...))